 Prioritize Gut Health

-At this stage of life, many factors can affect absorption of key nutrients such as alcohol, certain medications, and an on-the-go eating style.
-Stephanie Middleberg, MS, RD, CDN, the founder of Middleberg Nutrition, and the author of The Big Book of Organic Baby Food, says people in their 20s are still setting up their bodies up during this decade and all of the above can negatively impact their bone and gut health in the long-term.
+At this stage of life, many factors can affect the absorption of key nutrients, such as alcohol, certain medications, and an on-the-go eating style.
+Stephanie Middleberg, MS, RD, CDN, the founder of Middleberg Nutrition, and the author of The Big Book of Organic Baby Food, says people in their 20s are still setting up their bodies during this decade and all of the above can negatively impact their bone and gut health in the long-term.
 "Your gut health directly impacts how you look and feel every day," she says.
 "Often called the 'second brain,' our gut is not only responsible for digestion and absorption, but it also affects immune function and mood."

 Middleberg says creating a healthy environment is key to keeping your energy levels up and staying healthy.
 "It also protects against a variety of chronic diseases and allergies," she says.
 "Those in their twenties can guide themselves to a healthier gut by reaching for foods rich in probiotics like fermented veggies, kombucha, kimchi, and kefir, and incorporating healing foods like bone broth and healthy fats (think avocado, olive oil, nuts/seeds, etc.).
 There are billions of strains of bacteria, and we are still learning about the difference between them.
 If you're taking a probiotic supplement, look to rotate every quarter (just like you would a pair of running sneakers)."

 Chantal Bacon agrees that probiotics should become an essential part of the millennial diet.
-"This generation has grown up around anti-microbial soaps, countertops and an often inappropriate use of antibiotics, which can seriously deplete our gut microbiome," she says.
+"This generation has grown up around anti-microbial soaps, countertops, and the often inappropriate use of antibiotics, which can seriously deplete our gut microbiome," she says.
 "Culturing the gut, or as I like to call it 're-wilding' can be a game-changer for your overall health but especially for digestion, skin, immunity, and mood.
 Within the first few weeks of re-wilding, you'll begin to experience improved digestion (from start to finish), a clearer and calmer mind, and your skin will begin to clear up and brighten, allergies will be put in check, and your immune system will strengthen."
-In more severe cases, Bacon recommends eating probiotic-rich foods throughout the day, or taking a good probiotic (while also minimizing sugar and starch) so that you can move into a lifetime of balance and maintenance.
+In more severe cases, Bacon recommends eating probiotic-rich foods throughout the day or taking a good probiotic (while also minimizing sugar and starch) so that you can move into a lifetime of balance and maintenance.